nhm38/ECE4960/lab6-page.md

 ```

 ### Low Pass Filter
 I implemented the digital low pass filter on the gyroscope.
-I noticed improvements in the drift and noise of the gyroscope sensor after enabling teh LPF.
+I noticed improvements in the drift and noise of the gyroscope sensor after enabling the LPF.
 ```
   // Set up Digital Low-Pass Filter configuration ICM_20948_dlpcfg_t myDLPcfg;